nrilu/lockchart-to-cnf/README.md

 # lockchart-to-cnf

-An implementation of the SAT encoding of Radomír Černoch's ["Lock-chart solving"](https://github.com/cernoch/mks-dis/blob/master/LockChartSolvingWeb.pdf) (2017).
+An implementation of the SAT encoding of Lock-Chart Master-Key Systems, following Radomír Černoch's ["Lock-chart solving"](https://github.com/cernoch/mks-dis/blob/master/LockChartSolvingWeb.pdf) (2017).

 Allows to define simple lock-charts and to compile them into CNF formulas.